-This means that the value of the negative input resistance must be greater than the series resistance (ESR) of the crystal.
+This means: The value of the negative input resistance must be greater than the series resistance (ESR) of the crystal.

 Only then will there be a net amplification that leads to oscillation.